Skip to Content

 Why doesn't CIBMTR just publish raw survival?

-One of the CIBMTR's goals for the transplant Center-Specific Survival Analysis is to calculate a fair and accurate predicted survival rate given a center's recipient case mix.
+One of CIBMTR's goals for the Center-Specific Survival Analysis is to calculate a fair and accurate predicted survival rate given a center's recipient case mix.
 Publishing unadjusted survival estimates would not allow for adjustment based on patient- and disease- characteristics that may differ between transplant centers.

 To do this, a fixed-effects censored data logistic regression model is used.
 The fixed-effects logistic regression model provides information about how the recipients treated in a particular center would have fared had they been transplanted at a "generic" transplant center within the Program.
 This model assumes no center effect.
 In other words, it assumes that recipients are dying at the same uniform rate across all Program transplant centers, after adjusting for covariates.
 This model also adequately accounts for recipients with incomplete follow-up at one year.